jbergonia/Hackintosh-Gigabyte-z390-Gaming-X/README.md

 ### OpenCore
 ***(working with v0.6.0)***

-Copy the `EFI` folder inside `OpenCore` folder to your `EFI` partition.
+Copy the `EFI` folder inside `OpenCore` folder of this repository to your `EFI` partition.
 Download the latest OpenCore package and extract the following to the said partition as follows:

 - `EFI/BOOT/BOOTx64.efi`
 - `EFI/OC/OpenCore.efi`